 Glenn has written plenty of proposals in his time, but this is the first at his new company.
-Unfortunately, things are progressing much slower than he had anticipated.
+Unfortunately, things are progressing much more slow than he had anticipated.

 After a fruitless search, Glenn gives up.
 The sales team warned him to not bother with the intranet, and now he understands why.
 He decides it’s more efficient to start his proposal from scratch.

-In this four-part series, we’ll examine the most critical factors for making your intranet successful.
-Whether you’re building an intranet from scratch or making changes to an existing system, this series will provide handy tips for getting the results you need.
+Within this blog, we will examine the most critical factors for making your intranet successful.
+Whether you’re building an intranet from scratch or making changes to an existing system, this information will provide handy tips for getting the results you need.

 First up, here’s how to structure your information architecture so your intranet delivers the results you need.